 APRS is a very interesting aspect of Amateur radio.
-Originally called, Automatic Position Reporting System, it is mostly known for vehicle tracking.
+Originally called, Automatic Position Reporting System, it was mostly known for vehicle tracking.
 But it does so much more.
 You can receive weather reports, info on local repeaters, road reports, local news, and even send text messages between users.
-Please check APRS.org and the APRS Wiki, to learn more about APRS.
+Please check out APRS.org and the APRS Wiki, to learn more about APRS.
 There is a lot to this portion of the hobby and these sites are the authority on the subject.

 APRS National VHF Frequency : 144.390 Mhz

 Other National and International Frequencies, Please check the APRS Wiki

 NWAPRS Blog Blog for what is happing in the world of APRS in the Northwest